rohit-vaswani/coding-interview-preparation/readme.md

     - Do the dry run

-# Implement with this approach
-Understand the problem better by
-    - Steps.
-Sub-Problems to Solve.
-    - Cases
-    - Helper functions & it's responsibility.
-Sub-Problems.
-    - Data Structures
-    - Declare more variables
-    - Keeping example in front
-    - Writing comments against each step

 # Golden Rule
 1. Understand the problem, example, input, output and expectations very clearly [create-a-fake-timer-setInterval]